Charles Bonnet Syndrome

 These images occur when a person is fully conscious and wide awake, often during broad daylight.
 The person is aware that the hallucinations are not real.
 The images come and go for no reason, they are exclusively visual and are never combined with sounds or sensations.

-If you begin to notice any type of hallucination, it’s important to make an appointment with Dr. Mark Rinkov as soon as possible.
+If you begin to notice any type of hallucination, it’s important to make an appointment with Dr. Cursaro as soon as possible.

 What Causes CBS?